Bellfalasch/frontend-forum/slides.md

 * Just before the summer, we went live with our [first take on an a11y-doc](https://www.gjensidige.builders/docs/core/?path=/docs/accessibility-introduction--about)
   * (I've been asked to explain that a11y is short for accessibility, "a + 11 characters + y")
 * Hoping to get some feedback, help with missing parts
-* Contains an intro from Builders, WCAG-overview, help with testing, front-end code cheat sheet.
+* Contains four pages: intro from Builders, WCAG-overview, tips on testing, code cheat sheet.

 </v-clicks>
 <v-clicks after>